spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 |Production|True|

 ***
-The “staging” environment is not one of the default environments created by Rails.
+The "staging" environment is not one of the default environments created by Rails.
 However, many developers use a staging environment, which generally should mimic the production environment as much as possible.
 You may, however, make minor changes such as disabling email